coworking/member-terms-of-service/ToS.md

 22. Termination
 Any termination by either party to this Agreement shall be given in writing to the Space address or Participant’s address and either delivered personally or sent by first class post.
 If the Participant wants to terminate the Agreement they are to provide at least 14 days notice of termination.
-Any keys or property of the Space or "Insert Organisation Name" are to be returned to the Space within 7 days after effective termination of the Agreement.
+Any keys or property of the Space or "Insert Organization Name" are to be returned to the Space within 7 days after effective termination of the Agreement.
-"Insert Organisation Name" may terminate the Agreement for any breach of this Agreement including late payment of sums due by giving 14 days notice of termination in writing to the Participant at their contact address.
-If "Insert Organisation Name" deem the breach to be serious then termination of the Agreement will take immediate effect and the Participant will be immediately excluded from the Space.
+"Insert Organization Name" may terminate the Agreement for any breach of this Agreement including late payment of sums due by giving 14 days notice of termination in writing to the Participant at their contact address.
+If "Insert Organization Name" deem the breach to be serious then termination of the Agreement will take immediate effect and the Participant will be immediately excluded from the Space.

 23. Change of Contact Details
 Participants must notify the Space of any change in personal or contact details.
 If the Participant has used the Space as a postal or trading address then the Participant should change this to an alternative address within two weeks of effective termination of the Agreement by either party.